Extending the dynamic range in quantum frequency estimation with sequential weak measurements

-Let us compute the CFI obtained using our weak measurements protocols, and compare it to the QFI, $I_Q$.
+We now turn to quantifying the performance of the proposed protocols.
+We first compute the CFI of this weak measurement scheme.
+Even though this is a local quantity, it provides a bound on the BMSE through the Bayesian Cramér-Rao bound (Eq. (\ref{eq:bcrb})) and can be calculated analytically.
+Therefore, we first show that the CFI can approach the QFI.
+We then demonstrate numerically the saturation of the CFI in the relevant Bayesian setting.

 For this purpose, it is useful to define the parameter $\eta = g^2 T/\tau$, which quantifies the amount of back action on the sensing qubits due to the weak measurements: the back action decay time was found as $\gamma^{-1}\approx\tau/g^2$, therefore, $\eta = T/\gamma^{-1}$ describes how the total interrogation time compares to the decay time.